ernestlv/piano/README.md

 #### Comments

 I took the liberty to re-architect a bit the application.
-The original request asked to encapsulate the CRUD operations in a modal box, but it made the design and code much more modular and compact, to encapsulate each CRUD in a different controller and present them in different views.
-Also, a modal box is more tighly coupled with a desktop experience.
+The original request asked to encapsulate the CRUD operations in a modal box.
+However the design and code are much more modular and compact, if we encapsulate each CRUD in a different controller and present them using angular views.
+Also, a modal box is more tightly coupled with a desktop experience.
 Should you decide to implement responsive design, in the future, an angular view will provide more flexibility.

-Since each video is a well defined object, with more or less stable data, and the list of videos is a collection of them, rather than a set of transactional joins, running in real time, it makes more sense to use a hierarchical database, like mongoDB, rather than a RDBMS.
+Since each video is a well defined object, with more or less stable data, and the list of videos is a collection of them, rather than a set of transactional joins, it makes more sense to use a hierarchical database, like mongoDB, instead of a RDBMS.

 Finally there is a number of CSS frameworks.
 However, I choose materialize, because it is easy to use, very well documented, support responsive design and, most important, it is not tighly copulated to any javascript frameworks.
-Additionally, materialize uses standard markup, using standard class attributes, similar to the way bootstrap works, so for experience developers, the learning curve for materialize is smooth.
-Materialize uses a new design style that is base on what is called [material design philosopy](https://www.google.com/design/spec/material-design/introduction.html).
-Material design tries to enrich user intercations inserting a third-dimensional experience in some components.
+Additionally, materialize is implemented thru standard markup, using class attributes, similar to the way bootstrap works, so for developers, the learning curve is smooth.
+Materialize uses a new style, that is base on [material design philosopy](https://www.google.com/design/spec/material-design/introduction.html).
+Material design tries to enrich user intercations inserting a three-dimensional experience in some components.

 #### Notes